National RTAP Web Apps

 AARP has a Livability Index where users can search transportation in every rural area throughout the U.S. Search by city or zip code to find information on transportation options, costs and more.

-AASHTO TAMP Builder enables users to search a database of Transit Asset Management Plans by type, mode and certification
+AASHTO TAMP Builder enables users to search a database of Transit Asset Management Plans by type, mode and certification.
+AASHTO's Transportation and Environmental Research Ideas (TERI) Database can be used for tracking and sharing new transportation and environmental research ideas.

-The Bureau of Transportation Statistics (BTS) provides many valuable databases, including: National Transit Map, Pocket Guide to Transportation mobile app, Bikeshare and e-Scooters Interactive Map, and Intercity Bus Atlas.
+The Bureau of Transportation Statistics (BTS) provides many valuable databases, including: National Transit Map, Pocket Guide to Transportation mobile app, Bikeshare and e-Scooters Interactive Map, County Transportation Profiles, and Intercity Bus Atlas.

 The Center for Neighborhood Technology's (CNT) AllTransit highlights public transportation underserved areas and Total Driving Costs measures costs for an average household by area